Svhatogor/SV_Minesweeper/README.md

 ## 2. Description

 It's a Minesweeper game, inspired by classic Minesweeper game from WinXP.<br>
-Since there is no minesweeper on win10, i made my own for myself
+A long ago, i had no internet and since there is no minesweeper on win10, i made my own for myself, becouse o was bored

 ### How to play
 Select field size and mines count.